How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 The polka dot plant is not poisonous.
 This indoor plant is safe for cats, dogs and other pets.
 It’s even safe for wild animals if you choose to grow your polka dot plant outdoors.

 This doesn’t mean, however, that you should not exercise care around this houseplant.
-Pets and even children like to put things in their mouths — and plants are no exception to that.
+Pets and even children like to put things in their mouths — and plants are no exception.

 Although pets and humans won’t experience symptoms of plant poisoning, they may still get sick if they ingest any part of the polka dot plant.
 If you’re going to take care of this indoor plant, remember to keep it out of reach from pets and little ones.